Coabelian ideals in $\mathbb{N}$-graded Lie algebras and applications to right angled Artin Lie algebras: On the homological finiteness property of -graded Lie algebras

 \begin{proof} From the very beginning we can assume that $K$ is an algebraically closed field, otherwise we consider the complex ${\mathcal P} \otimes_K \overline{K}$ over $\overline{K}[x_1, \ldots, x_k]$, where $\overline{K}$ is the algebraic closure of $K$.
 Then $\Ho_i({\mathcal P} \otimes_K \overline{K}) \simeq \Ho_i({\mathcal P}) \otimes_K \overline{K}$ is finite dimensional over $\overline{K}$ if and only if $\Ho_i({\mathcal P})$ is finite dimensional over $K$.

-To prove the proposition we induct on $k$.
+In order to prove the proposition we proceed by induction on $k$.
 The case $k = 1$ is obvious as $S_0 = R$ and we can choose $\theta$ to be the identity map.
 Assume from now on that $k \geq 2$ and that the proposition holds for all polynomial rings on at most $k-1$ variables.

 Let be epimorphisms of $K$-algebras, where for each epimorphism $\theta_j$ we have $\theta_j(K x_{j+1} + \ldots + K x_k) = K x_{j+2} + \ldots + K x_k $.
 Then by Proposition \ref{prop-embed} $\Ho_i(\mathcal{P} \otimes_R R_j) \otimes_{R_j} R_{j+1}$ embeds in $\Ho_i({\mathcal{P} \otimes_{R} R_{j+1}})$.
 By the assumptions of Proposition \ref{prop-homology} for $S_0 = R_{k-1}$ and $\theta = \theta_{k-2} \ldots \theta_0$ we deduce that $\Ho_i({\mathcal{P} \otimes_{R} R_{k-1}})$ is finite dimensional over $K$.